fabian-gubler/SBB-Speech-Synthesis-Lab/latex.md

 For instance:
 "In conclusion, our research illustrates the transformative potential of synthetic data augmentation in advancing automatic speech recognition tasks.
 Despite the challenges of diverse accents and limited data, we demonstrated that it's possible to achieve significant improvements using an innovative data augmentation strategy..."

+--- Additional Information:

+## Figures that could be include

+- Table 1: A table comparing the Word Error Rate (WER) of the model at different stages: baseline (0 shot), training with human-recorded samples only, and various levels of synthetic data inclusion.
+- Figure 7: A bar or line graph showing the change in performance (WER) as the amount of synthetic data used in training is increased.
+This would provide a visual representation of the trend.
+- Figure 9: A confusion matrix to visually show where the model tends to make errors, in terms of predicting certain words incorrectly.
+- Figure 10: An example of the model's prediction, with the original text, the predicted text, and highlighting errors, could serve as a case study to underline the strengths and weaknesses.

+## Added Evaluation that could be included:

+Quantiative Analysis:

+- Confusion Matrix: This analysis could be useful to visualize the model's performance and understand which words are often confused with each other.

+Qualitative Analysis:

+- Manual Error Analysis: You could manually review a subset of the transcriptions to understand the nature of the errors made by the model.
+This could be insightful, especially when the model makes mistakes that are not captured by the metrics.

+- Case Studies: You could present specific examples where the model performed exceptionally well or poorly.
+This could provide more context to the quantitative results and make the findings more tangible.
+This includes looking at specific foreign accents.